Your Guide to the Best Rabbit Habitat Setup

-A well-designed habitat can improve your rabbit’s overall quality of life, keeping them mentally stimulated, physically active, and emotionally content.
+A well-designed habitat can improve your rabbit's overall quality of life.
+It keeps them mentally stimulated, physically active, and emotionally content.
+If you're setting up or upgrading a rabbit habitat, there are several key factors to remember.

 The Importance of Space

-Rabbits are active creatures that require ample room to hop, stretch, and explore.
-While small cages might seem convenient, they can be confining and detrimental to your rabbit’s well-being.
-Ideally, the living area for a pair of rabbits should be no smaller than 10 feet by 6 feet, with enough height to allow your rabbits to stand upright on their hind legs without their ears touching the roof.
+Rabbits are highly active animals.
+They need plenty of room to hop, stretch, and explore.
+Small cages might seem convenient, but they can be restrictive and lead to boredom or health issues.
+The recommended space for a pair of rabbits is at least 10 feet by 6 feet, with enough height for them to stand upright on their hind legs without their ears touching the top.

 Indoors vs. Outdoors